AndrasKovacs/AndrasKovacs.github.io/research-and-projects.md

 - [For Finitary Induction-Induction, Induction is Enough](https://drops.dagstuhl.de/opus/volltexte/2020/13070/), with Ambroise Lafont and Ambrus Kaposi

+### Efficient evaluation for cubical type theories

+Existing cubical type theory implementation all suffer from efficiency problems.
+I have a [WIP repository](https://github.com/AndrasKovacs/cubeval) with a prototype implementation that has major new optimizations.
+It's not yet benchmark-able but I'm pretty optimistic.

 ### Staged compilation & metaprogramming

 - Staged compilation with two-level type